414owen/Nutmeg-Core/README.md

 ### Structure

 Nutmeg's goal is to have the cleanest syntax possible, as such, Nutmeg has no
 closing tags.
-Every element is a javascript function.
+Every element is a JavaScript function.

 ```js
 body(